 Great Britain were America’s opponents from the first Ryder Cup in 1927 until 1973 when the team name was changed to Great Britain and Ireland (though players from the Republic of Ireland had been playing for Great Britain since Harry Bradshaw played for them in 1953).
 European golfers were introduced in 1979, at which point the team name was change to Europe.

-Each team consists of 12 players in total, although is worth remembering that the only round that all players play in at the Ryder Cup is the last day in the singles matches.
+Each team consists of twelve players in total, although is worth remembering that the only round that all players play in at the Ryder Cup is the last day in the singles matches.

 Both the European team and the USA team has a captain who often goes on to select a number of vice-captains to aid in decisions making.
 The captain plays a pivotal role in the makeup of the team as they are allowed to select a number of wild card picks, know as captain’s picks.
-Recent captains are shown in the table below with winning captains highlighted in bold.
+Recent captains are shown in the table below, winning captains shown in bold.

 They get to choose several months out from the start of a Ryder Cup the number of picks they want to choose.
-It’s usually between 3 or 4 picks, meaning that 8 or 9 players will gain automatic qualifying spots.
-However they decide to work it, they will only ever be able to choose a maximum of 12 players at any one time.
+It was previously between three or four picks but now is six, meaning that six players will gain automatic qualifying spots.
+However they decide to work it, they will only ever be able to choose a maximum of twelve players at any one time.

 The selection of the captain rotates each year and is usually chosen by members of each tour.
 Committee members will decide who they want to include from a shortlist before then choosing who they think will be best matched.